Supporting Embedded Content

 # ...

 Another interaction is pressing Tab to cycle through focusable elements in the current frame.
-Let’s move the advance_tab logic into Frame and just dispatch to it from the Tab:This is not a particularly user-friendly implementation of tab cycling when multiple frames are involved; see the exercises for a better version.
+Let’s move the advance_tab logic into Frame and just dispatch to it from the Tab:This is not a particularly user-friendly implementation of tab cycling when multiple frames are involved; see Exercise 15-9 for a better version.

 class Tab: